 The Village of Utica is a small community in central Ohio nestled in a lush valley along the bank of the North Fork of the Licking River.
 Utica is located at the crossing of State Route 13 and U.S. Route 62, and is 12 miles north of Newark, 12 miles south of Mt.
 Vernon, and 35 miles east of Columbus, the state capitol.
 The village covers approximately 1.71 square miles, with a population of 2,132 residents.

-A full-time police department with 24 hour dispatchers, and volunteer fire and EMS departments provide public safety services to residents and visitors of the village.
+A full-time police department, volunteer fire and EMS departments provide public safety services to residents and visitors of the village.
 The village also maintains water and wastewater treatment facilities, with a current capacity to support 10,000 residents.

 Two gas stations, a grocery store, a doctor’s office, chiropractor, veterinary clinic, a weekly newspaper, two banks, seven churches, several restaurants, and numerous other businesses provide all the services necessary for a thriving community.
 There are two hospitals within 15 miles.
 A branch of the Licking County Public Library is also located in the village.